Eleanor Roosevelt

 Halfway through my sophomore year at Fordham University, I took an Understanding Television class and I had (what is now a painfully obvious) epiphany: I could combine my passions for writing and television.
 During my senior year in my Writing the Original Pilot course, I realized this dream had been staring me in the face for years, waiting patiently for me to open my eyes.

 I write.
 All the time.
 If I'm not writing, I'm reading the screenplays for my favorite shows or books about how to write better screenplays of my own.
-And when I'm not doing either of those things, I'm sitting in my favorite local coffee shop in Manhattan, applying for jobs in the industry.
+And when I'm not doing either of those things, I'm writing in a coffee shop.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.